 Bristlecone was designed to support reasoning about failures using the high-level task abstraction.
 In Bristlecone, a task either successfully completes execution or does not execute at all.
-The Bristlecone runtime uses checkpointing to implement this failure abstraction.
-Before a task is executed, the runtime creates a snapshot of all objects reachable from the task's parameters.
-If Bristlecone detects an error, it simply fails the entire task and uses this stored checkpoint to rollback the state affected by the failed task.
+The Bristlecone runtime uses a straightforward checkpointing-based transaction approach to implement this failure abstraction.
+Because a task can only access the part of the heap that is reachable from the task's parameter, it suffices to create a snapshot of all objects reachable from the task's parameters.